 - Spousal support terms

-- Any business ownership issues
+- Business ownership issues

-- Benefits and disability and insurance coverage
+- Disability benefits and insurance coverage

 Terms of a post-nuptial agreement